The Benefits of Self-Adhesive Roofing Membranes: A Comprehensive Guide

 Steep-Slope Roof Applications

-When discussing options for steep-slope roof coverings, the usual candidates enter the discussion:
+When discussing options for steep-slope roof coverings, the usual cast of characters enters into the discussion;

 Even the best and most expensive roof coverings are designed to shed water and require an underlayment.
-While building codes may only require a lightweight, organic, loose-laid felt that is fastened to the deck, these underlayments provide very limited, or no, weather protection should the roof covering be lost due to wind or other storm events.
-The roof covering helps to shed surface water, as does the roof underlayment, but if the roof covering is lost, the underlayment is often lost as well, offering no protection to keep water from entering the structure.
+While building codes may only require a lightweight, organic, loose-laid felt fastened to the deck, this provides little to no weather protection if the roof covering is lost due to wind or another storm event.
+The roof covering and underlayment work together to shed surface water, but if the roof covering is damaged or lost, the underlayment is often compromised as well, leaving the structure vulnerable to water intrusion.

 However, self-adhesive membranes bond directly to the deck, serving as a secondary water barrier for any roof covering system.
-These membranes provide a fully bonded layer of protection and are impermeable; once properly lapped, neither liquid water nor water vapor can penetrate a self-adhesive underlayment.
-Except for a few limited roof covering types, such as seamed and rolled metal panels, all other steep-slope products overlap and function as water-shedding systems.
-This is why all steep-slope systems have specific minimum slope requirements; if these are not met, the system will not perform properly and will not meet Building Code standards.
+By providing a fully bonded layer of protection, these membranes are impermeable, meaning that once properly lapped, neither liquid water nor water vapor can penetrate the self-adhesive underlayment.
+With the exception of a few specific roof coverings, such as seamed and rolled metal panels, most steep-slope roofing products rely on overlapping layers to function as water-shedding systems.
+This is why all steep-slope roofing systems have specific minimum slope requirements—without the proper slope, they will not perform effectively or meet Building Code standards.

 Areas around chimneys, vents, skylights, and roof edges are also vulnerable to leaks.
-In these locations, it is especially important to use an underlayment that can tie the details together and perform in a watertight manner.
+So, for these conditions, it is especially important to use an underlayment that will tie the details together and perform in a watertight manner.

-Another important consideration is that underlayments must be fastened to the deck with thousands of nails, which put holes through the underlayment membrane.
-A self-adhered membrane bonds directly to the substrate and only requires back-nailing at the overlaps, ensuring that all fasteners are hidden and covered by a second layer.
-Even in applications that require fasteners to be exposed and penetrate the underlayment, a self-adhesive underlayment seals around the penetrating fasteners.
-In fact, this sealing is part of the test standard (ASTM D 1970) to ensure that fasteners do not leak.
+Another important factor is that underlayments need to be fastened to the deck using thousands of nails, thereby putting holes through the underlayment membrane.
+Self-adhered membrane bonds to the substrate and only requires backnailing at the overlaps so all fasteners are hidden and covered by a second layer.
+Even in those applications that require fasteners to be exposed and penetrate the roof underlayment, a self-adhesive underlayment seals around the penetrating fasteners and is part of the test standard (ASTM D 1970) to ensure fasteners do not leak.

 Low-Roof Applications

-When discussing options for self-adhesive low-slope roof coverings, these are less commonly known by the average consumer, so a more in-depth discussion is needed.
-However, the most commonly used options include:
+When discussing options for self-adhesive low-slope roof coverings, these are less commonly known by the average consumer, so a more in-depth discussion is needed, but the more commonly used are;

-Historically, low-sloped roofs have been thought of as “commercial” roof products, and to some extent, this is accurate.
-Whether the low-sloped roof is on a house or a commercial building, the basic membranes are the same.
-It is commonly believed that these roofs require smelly asphalt kettles, high BTU open-flame torches, or solvent-based adhesives for installation.
+Historically, low-sloped roofs have been considered “commercial” roofing products, and to some extent, this is not untrue.
+Whether installed on a house or a commercial building, the basic membrane materials remain the same.
+Many have believed that installation requires smelly asphalt kettles, high-BTU open-flame torches, or solvent-based adhesives.

 Challenges and Solutions; Self-Adhesive is the Answer